FDelporte/FXGLSystemMonitoring/blog.md

 and view-packages to make the code easy to understand.
 Besides the expected FXGL-specific overrides (initSettings, initGame), we can find some nice examples of the additional features FXGL provides.

-For example the dialog box at start-up to select mock or real mode:
+For example the dialog box at start-up asks the user to select mock or real mode:

 ```
 runOnce(() -> {